First, try to speak to someone at the airport or airline immediately. They might be able to sort out your problem straight away.

 If they can't help you or you're still unhappy, try to find out who is responsible for what went wrong, as it might not be the airline's fault.
 Then find out whom you need to complain to.

 Note down the names of people you speak to, as well as the dates, times and any other relevant information.

-If talking to staff doesn't resolve your issue, the next step is to put your complaint in a letter to the customer relations department of the airline, the tour organiser or operator of your package holiday or the airport (depending on whose services you're complaining about).
+If talking to staff doesn't resolve your issue, the next step is to write to the customer relations department of the airline, the tour organiser or operator of your package holiday, or the airport (depending on whose services you're complaining about).

 Remember to keep copies of all correspondence.

-If you have complained to the agent or operator in question, but you are still not satisfied with the response, find out if the company is a member of a trade association, as these have arbitration procedures for customer complaints.
+If you've complained to an agent or operator, and you're not happy with the response, find out if the company is a member of a trade association.
+These have arbitration procedures for customer complaints.

 The 2 main trade associations are theand the .

 Both can offer an independent dispute settlement service in which a third party tries to mediate quickly in difficult disputes.

 For more information on consumer and trade organisations, see.